ftjuh/I2Cwrapper/README.md

 * `addressFromPins_firmware.h`: make the target read its I2C address from a given set of input pin states (jumper bridges, DIP switches etc.) at startup
 * `_addressFromFlash_firmware.h`: make the target read its I2C address from non volatile memory (EEPROM, flash memory) and store a new changed address upon the controller's command.

-# How to add new modules
+# How to add your own modules

 If you want to add your own modules and **implement your own I2C target device**, you can use the templates provided in the [templates subfolder](templates).

 - `template_I2C.h`  and `template_I2C.cpp` - controller library templates.
 Their main function is to define an interface for the target's functionality and the related command codes (see [limitations](#limitations-for-module-authors)).
 Each function is implemented so that the function's command code and parameters are transmitted to the target with the help of the I2Cwrapper library.
-  - Often, the header file `template_I2C.h`  will very closely resemble the header file of the library that you are addressing on the target device's side.
+  - Often, the header file `template_I2C.h`  will very closely resemble the header file of the library which you are addressing on the target device's side.
   - The implementation  `template_I2C.cpp`, however, looks quite different: It will do nothing else but "**wrap**" each function's arguments into a command, transmit it to the target, and, optionally, receive the target device's reply.
 - `template_I2C_firmware.h` - Target firmware templates.
-Here, the most important part is injecting code into the command interpreter (the `processMessage()` function) that will "**unwrap**" the controller function's command codes and arguments, react adequately, and, optionally, prepare a reply.
+Here, the most important part is injecting code into the command interpreter (the `processMessage()` function) which will "**unwrap**" the controller function's command codes and arguments, react adequately, and, optionally, prepare a reply.

 Refer to the documentation within the templates' source code and to the [existing modules](src) for more details and illustration.